DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![01](/Pictures/Digital Forensics/Linux Forensics/01.png)

 Next we go to check the system log file, we can see that the remote attacker wanted to create a new users in  attacked system via `ssh`.
 In addition, the port name `22` is reserved for the `ssh` service.
-That means the service named `ssh` trigerrd the alert for network administrators.
-Ant the account's name is `ttyl`.
+On this protocol the `SSHD` service has been attacked by the attacker through which he is trying to login into the system.

 ![02](/Pictures/Digital Forensics/Linux Forensics/02.png)